Route Enterprise AI Traffic to Vertex AI

 Create a service account and JSON key by following the Google Cloud service account documentation.
 Ensure the service account has the Vertex AI User role.

-Save the service account JSON to an environment variable:
+Save the service account JSON to an environment variable as a compact single-line JSON string:

 Configure the AI Proxy for Vertex AI